-You probably recall how a couple of years ago Volvo Penta revolutionized inboard propulsion with the introduction of IPS, the Improved Propulsion System that mates a state of the art inboard diesel with a pod drive that protrudes through the bottom of the hull.
+You probably recall how a couple of years ago Volvo Penta revolutionized inboard propulsion with the introduction of IPS.
+And how the Improved Propulsion System mates a state of the art inboard diesel with a pod drive that protrudes through the bottom of the hull.

 A quick refresher on that technology: There are no propeller shafts or struts.
 Instead, twin counter rotating propellers on a drive leg face forward instead of aft.
 There is no rudder.
 The drive units articulate, actuated by either power steering or a joystick.
 Benefits include significantly better handling at all speeds, vastly improved fuel economy and a low noise signature.